Sustainable & Ethical Beauty: What Do These Terms Actually Mean?

 But, in the beginning it wasn’t easy!
 It was (and still is, to an extent) a struggle to find truly ethical and sustainable brands and beauty care products.

 Many of you will know that it could take hours of research, trawling through mountains of greenwashing and false marketing claims.
 While there’s still a lot of that, thankfully there are many great brands out there that are much easier to find now.

 Having said all that, we think it’s important to understand what makes a brand or product truly sustainable and ethical.

 But what defines sustainable and ethical beauty?

-There are a lot of labels out there, some of which overlap and others where there are gaps.
+There are a lot of beauty related terms out there, some of which overlap and others where there are gaps.

 Since these terms are not regulated, they can mean just about anything.
-A brand might claim they’re ethical or sustainable, but is that just marketing or do they practice what they preach?
+A brand might claim they’re ethical or sustainable, but is that just marketing and/or greenwashing or do they practice what they preach?

 It’s really important to understand what you’re looking for.
 What makes a brand or product truly ethical and sustainable can depend on a number of factors.

 To help you find the good stuff, we’ve written the guide below which sets out the key criteria for eco friendly and conscious brands and products.